 The risks of doing business in Uganda vary with the type of business someone wants to engage in.
-Uganda is predominantly an agro based economy.
-If one wants to invests in agriculture e.g. tea, coffee and horticultural products, the risks associated with that industry include vulnerability to weather related risks like droughts and flooding, quality issues vs. world price standards and trends.
+Uganda is predominantly an agro-based economy.
+If one wants to invest in agriculture e.g. tea, coffee, and horticultural products, the risks associated with that industry include vulnerability to weather-related risks like droughts and flooding, quality issues vs. world price standards, and trends.

 The country’s landlocked position and infrastructure that is not so well developed would increase the production costs and therefore reduce the competitiveness of her products and services.

-There are other key business environment issues in Uganda that indirectly impinge and pose as risks of doing business.
-Uganda has one of the highest interest levels in East Africa and this implies high cost of capital, hence failure for home produced goods to compete favorably on a regional basis.
+There are other key business environment issues in Uganda that indirectly impinge and pose risks to doing business.
+Uganda has one of the highest interest levels in East Africa and this implies a high cost of capital, hence the failure of home-produced goods to compete favorably on a regional basis.

 Although political stability has improved, instability in the Great lakes region has been one of the risks of doing business in Uganda.
 Nevertheless, the country has strong policy fundamentals for growth and these risks can be mitigated.
 The incentives given to investors can outweigh the political risks.

-Sir John Bjelker advices: “Always make yourself essential, that’s been my golden rule.”
-How do you make yourself essential, and how would you advice others to make themselves essential?
+Sir John Bjelker advises: “Always make yourself essential, that’s been my golden rule.”
+How do you make yourself essential, and how would you advise others to make themselves essential?